gbasler/squid/README.md

 ### Squid Quasiquotes

-Quasiquotes are the main primitive tool that Squid provides to manipulate programs.
+Quasiquotes are the primitive tool that Squid provides to manipulate program fragments –– building, composing and decomposing them.
-They are used to construct, compose and decompose program fragments.
+Quasiquotes are central to most aspects of program transformation in Squid.

 #### Type-Safe Code Manipulation